isomerpages/pa-cdcnw/_cohesion/September 2023/Green Bootcamp @ North West.md

     <div style="padding: 20px 40px;">
       <div style="background-image: url('/images/Cohesion/Sep%202023/froggie-logo.png'); background-color: #DCEAE3; background-blend-mode: darken; min-height: 100px; background-repeat: no-repeat; background-size: contain; margin-left: 0px;">
       </div>
         <p style="font-size: 16px; text-align: left; line-height: 24px; color: #000; margin: 10px 0px;">Would you like to make an impact on the environment?
-Discover how you can be part of the solution by learning about sustainable practices, connecting with likely-minded individuals in the community and turning your green ideas into a reality.</p>
+Discover how you can be part of the solution by learning about sustainable practices, connecting with like-minded individuals in the community and turning your green ideas into a reality.</p>
         <p style="font-size: 16px; text-align: left; line-height: 24px; color: #000; margin: 10px 0px;">Stay tuned for the next edition of Green Bootcamp @ North West.
 Find out more <a href="https://northwest.cdc.gov.sg/programmes/advocating-green-living/greenbootcamp-nw/" target="_new" style="font-weight: bold; color: #0C6C37;">here</a>.</p>
       </div>
     </div>